in , , ,

 Image from Creagh Concrete

 Some insulated formwork solutions can provide a base which is suitable for Passivhaus construction.
-The preconstruction soil investigations will inform your structural engineer as to whether a raft foundation will be suitable and if so, it will be designed with full calculations, reinforcement placement drawings and rebar schedules.
+The preconstruction soil investigations will inform your structural engineer as to whether a raft foundation will be suitable.
+If so, it will be designed with full calculations, reinforcement placement drawings and rebar schedules.

-Pile foundations with the correct top fixing procedures can directly support a timber ring beam to support the timber frame walls, thus avoiding the need for the reinforced concrete beam usually required for block or brick walls.
+Pile foundations, with the correct top fixing procedures, can directly support a timber ring beam to support the timber frame walls.
+This avoids the need for the reinforced concrete beam which is usually required for block or brick walls.

-This system would mean that as there is no structural base for the outer leaf of the cavity wall, the external cladding would need to be lightweight construction such as timber or composite cladding, carried on the face of the timber frame wall panels.
+This system means there is no structural base for the outer leaf of the cavity wall.
+The external cladding will need to be lightweight construction such as timber or composite cladding, carried on the face of the timber frame wall panels.
 It would also usually mean that the ground floors will need to be of a suspended timber construction.

-If that doesn’t suit your house design, then, although it uses a lot more concrete you could revert to the more usual solution of precast concrete floor planks supported on the ring beams which are in turn cast onto the pile heads.
+If this doesn’t fit your house design, you can use the more common option of precast concrete floor planks supported by ring beams, which are cast onto pile heads.

 Share and Enjoy !